Skip to main content

 Caitlin, MS, LAT, ATC, CES

-AT Impact Story: March 15 is a day as an athletic trainer that I will never forget.
-On that day three years ago, a lacrosse player took a hit to the abdomen area during the first half of a game.
-He felt good, vitals were normal, and he said he felt like he just got hit in the stomach.
-He sat out for the rest of the half and actually felt better after some time.
-After the game was over, I had him come in to the athletic training room for another evaluation.
-Vitals were still normal, but I felt uncomfortable about the soreness and discomfort he was complaining about in his stomach.
 I called home and talked to his parents and suggested that if anything worsened or he started vomiting, that they should go to the emergency room.
 Once the athlete got home, he began to vomit and symptoms were not improving.
-His parents took my advice and got him to the emergency room.
+His parents took my advice and took him to the emergency room.
 After being bounced to three different hospitals, the athlete was diagnosed with a lacerated pancreas.
 He had emergency surgery the next morning that saved his life.
-The morning of surgery, the Mom texted me and said, “Thanks for the prayers.
-And thanks for the heads up last night.
-We might not have taken his symptoms as seriously if you had not called!
+The morning of surgery, the mom texted me and said, “We might not have taken his symptoms as seriously if you had not called!
 That was huge on your part.
 Thank you!
-Thank you!
-Thank you!
 Doctor said timing was critical.”
-To this day, the athlete comes to visit Grayslake North to see me.
+To this day, the athlete comes to visit to see me.
 We remember each year on that day.
-I am forever grateful that he is healthy and doing well today and that we will always have a special bond.
+I am forever grateful that he is healthy and doing well and that we will always have a special bond.

 The athlete also asked to include a few sentences of how Caitlin had an impact on him:

-“March 15th was one of the scariest days of my life but it could’ve gone much worse if it wasn’t for my athletic trainer.
+“March 15th was one of the scariest days of my life, but it could’ve gone much worse if it wasn’t for my athletic trainer.
 I had been hit in a lacrosse game and had lacerated my pancreas which was unknown at the time.
-After speaking with Caitlin, my athletic trainer, about my symptoms, she was uneasy and nervous and had told me that if symptoms don’t disappear soon that I would need to go to the emergency room.
-Although I am stubborn, I listened to Caitlin and had gone to the emergency room that night without knowing the severity of the injury.
+After speaking with Caitlin, my athletic trainer, about my symptoms, she was uneasy and nervous and told me that if symptoms don’t disappear soon that I would need to go to the emergency room.
+Although I am stubborn, I listened to Caitlin and went to the emergency room that night without knowing the severity of the injury.
 I was transported to the city of Chicago where I had emergency surgery early next morning.
 To this day, I am now very healthy, currently playing college football, and have a lifelong friend in my amazing former athletic trainer, Caitlin.”

 Eliza, ATC